KremzeeqOrg/fruit-project-infra/README.md

 - S3 bucket: This should be uniquely named per an environment e.g. `fruit-project-foundations-<env>`
 - DynamoDB table: Create a table e.g. `fruit-project-foundations` and add `LockID` as the Partition key.
 This helps avoid different users interacting with the Terraform state at the same time.

 In the Terraform backend files at `/terraform/config-vars/backend-<env>.tfvars`, review and update the values.
-If you set the `key` as `state/terraform.tfstate`, you will see that under `LockID`, the partition key will show as `<your-bucket>/state/terraform.tfstate-md5` when the state is first created.
+If you set the `key` as `state/terraform.tfstate`, you will see that under `LockID`, the partition key will show as `<your-bucket>/state/terraform.tfstate-md5` when the state is first automatically created from running GitHub Actions workflows.
 In the S3 bucket, the Terraform state would be found under `state`.
-The entity tag for the state in the S3 will align with the Digest listed alongside the corresponding partition key.
-By also checking "Last modified" for the state in S3 bucket, you can confirm that the setup is correctly configured.
+The `entity tag` (`Etag`) for the state in the S3 will align with the `Digest` listed alongside the corresponding partition key.
+By also checking `Last modified` for the state file in S3 bucket, you can confirm that the terraform setup is correctly configured.

 Please see Terraform docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) for more info on setting up backend configuraion.